Language policy in Ukraine: 1989 Law of the Languages

 On 28 October 1989, the Supreme Soviet of the Ukrainian SSR adopted the "Law of Languages".
 The Ukrainian language was declared the only official language, while the other languages spoken in Ukraine were guaranteed constitutional protection.
 The government was obliged to create the conditions required for the development and use of Ukrainian language as well as languages of other ethnic groups, including Russian.
 Usage of other languages, along with Ukrainian, was allowed in local institutions located in places of residence of the majority of citizens of the corresponding ethnicities.[clarification needed] Citizens were guaranteed the right to use their native or any other languages and were entitled to address various institutions and organisations in Ukrainian, in Russian, or in another language of their work, or in a language acceptable to the parties.

-Following the Ukrainian independence and the dissolution of the Soviet Union, the law, with some minor amendments, remained in force in the independent Ukrainian state.
+The adoption of the "Law on Languages" preceded the Declaration of Independence of Ukraine (24 August 1991) by almost two years.
+The Ukrainian SSR was still part of the Soviet Union, and its parliament still dominated by the Communist Party of Ukraine.
+After the dissolution of the Soviet Union in December 1991, the law, with some minor amendments, remained in force in the independent Ukrainian state.
+Ever since, there have been discussions on the potential adoption of Russian as a co-official language alongside Ukrainian, particularly raising debates during presidential and parliamentary election campaigns.
+Leonid Kuchma had made raising the status of Russian one of his 1994 electoral promises, but did not deliver it during his presidency.